LTL LANGUAGE SCHOOL STORY

 Once she heard about a Chinese language school setting up shop, she immediately applied and quickly became one of our most valuable team members.

-Alexander is a language learning enthusiast and polyglot who speaks 11 different languages including of course fluent Mandarin.
+Alex is a language learning enthusiast and polyglot who speaks over 10 different languages including of course fluent Mandarin.

 The shared apartments were also located in a very Chinese part of Beijing.
 Even though it is only four subway stops from our school in downtown Beijing very few foreigners live in that area.